 At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education 19th September 2020, and will be in line with local safeguarding procedures.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education 1st September 2022, and will be in line with local safeguarding procedures.
+Online searches will be completed online searches as part of their due diligence checks on shortlisted candidates.